 If you are interested in joining any of the lake committees, please contact one of the three chairs noted above.

 In 2015 we removed 3,000 cubic yards of silt and debris from the inlets to regain depth.

 ¨Lochmere Lake – In 2015 we replaced all of the bulkheads and docks at

 the dam.
 In 2017 our goal is to remove 11,000 cubic yards of silt, deepening 5 coves, and restoring

 navigation at the north end of the lake.
 Currently, the north end of the lake is unnavigable.
 Approval for the dredge has been granted.
 Hydraulic dredging began May, 2017.
-The dredging itself is expected to be completed by early July 2017.
+The dredging was completed in July 2017.

 reef, remove inlet siltation, and restore proper depth.

 Loch Lomond poses tremendous challenges in removing silt as there is no common area around the lake where we can dsipose of the silt.
-In addition, access for equipment is difficult without severley damaging the surrounding area.
-Mechanical dredging may be the only option.
+In addition, access for equipment is difficult.
+A combination of hydraulic & mechanical dredging appears to be the only option.
+Hauling the sediment off site appears to be the option on the table via the Summerwinds/Loch Haven trail.
 Continued research on solutions is still taking place.